miguelherreravillanueva/Proyecto-Backend.RedSocial/README.md

 - User registration using Bcrypt.
 - User login + token + middleware.
-- Creating of a CRUD.
+- Creation of a CRUD.
 - Give/remove "Like" at a post.
 - Backend available in production.